 The second option is to open the Properties tab using the Right-click on a file or folder whose path you need to see.

-Under the General Tab of Properties window, use your mouse to select path displayed next to Location.
+Under the General Tab of Properties window, use your mouse to select the path displayed next to Location.
 Use Ctrl+C to copy it.

 Hope you find the tip useful.